htruong/htruong.github.io/_posts/2018-01-25-spectre-meltdown-explained-simply.md

 title: Spectre and Meltdown attack explained, simply, for non-programmers
 ---

 I have seen a lot of discussions online about the Spectre and Meltdown attack.
 They opened a profoundly new way to think about computer architecture.
-However, the first time I talked about that idea to my parents, the only feedback I've got was confusion - it was over their head.
+However, it's a really hard concept to gasp even for a person who knows basic programming.
+The first time I talked about that idea to my parents, the only feedback I've got was confusion.
 I've finally figured out a way to convey the idea so my mom who is 63-year old could understand and I received a nod, so I think it passes the dummy test.
+I hope that might help you explain it to people who aren't savvy, too.
 If you're really a programmer though, you should read [the raspberry pi blog instead](https://www.raspberrypi.org/blog/why-raspberry-pi-isnt-vulnerable-to-spectre-or-meltdown/).

 Let's get back to the future -- you're the heir of a family convenience store in the 80s.
 Stuff is quite low-tech, you don't have that fancy barcode system, you check out stuff by looking up the price of each item in your book and enter the amount to a calculator-printer.
 That process takes some time, but all is well.
 Something like this: